Amith-B/kubectl-node/Readme.md

 ### Expose the deployment as type Loadbalancer
 `kubectl expose deployment expressapp --port='3000' --target-port='3000' --type=LoadBalancer`

+--port - Host port on which the service is exposed --target-port - Port through which the services are listening internally

 other types
 - `--type=ClusterIP`
 - `--type=NodePort`